JetBrains/kotlin-web-site/docs/topics/mpp/mpp-dsl-reference.md

 >
 {type="note"}

-The Kotlin Multiplatform Gradle plugin is a tool for creating [Kotlin multiplatform](multiplatform.md) projects.
-Here we provide a reference of its contents; use it as a reminder when writing Gradle build scripts for Kotlin multiplatform projects.
-Learn the [concepts of Kotlin multiplatform projects, how to create and configure them](mpp-get-started.md).
+The Kotlin Multiplatform Gradle plugin is a tool for creating [Kotlin Multiplatform](multiplatform.md) projects.
+Here we provide a reference of its contents; use it as a reminder when writing Gradle build scripts for Kotlin Multiplatform projects.
+Learn the [concepts of Kotlin Multiplatform projects, how to create and configure them](mpp-get-started.md).

 ## Id and version